hardenedapple/vim_repo/README.txt

 My vim dir so that I can easily get my working environment wherever I roam.

 NOTE-TO-SELF: vim-lawrencium maps <C-S> to Hgcommit when in status window - terminal overrides this with 'freeze'
               not sure how I can simply change it without going into the plugin itself - remember to use the 'lawrenciumdiff' patch when using this repo

+Most colors come from the arch package vim-colorsamplerpack, pylight and techras are my own (modified from others) The 'colordiff' file is the difference between the directory downloaded from vim-colorsamplerpack and the colors directory
+    it's there to change the 'colors_name' variable to fit to the name of the file, as that makes the set_colors script work

 Everything interesting comes from somewhere else - google 'vim <dir>' for any dir in the bundle directory.
 Pathogen.vim is indispensible for making sense without a package manager.